kaunjovi/openai/README.md

 # Python Poetry

+The word “poetry” itself comes from the Greek word poieo meaning “I create,”

+poetry --version

 Start a new Python Project.
 poetry new [package-name]
+poetry new phone-number-validator

+TOML files (What are TOML format??)

+Which Python is poetry using?
+Poetry by default just uses the system Python, even if that is not supported by the version specifier in pyproject. toml.
+Oops.
+Check this out propoerly.

+Which python to use
+poetry env use /full/path/to/python poetry env use /usr/local/bin/python3.11

+The virtualenv will be created inside the project path and vscode will recognize. poetry config virtualenvs.in-project true

+Shows the name of the current environment poetry env list

+remove <current environment>
+poetry env

+will create a new environment using your updated configuration Install the packages inside the pyproject.toml file. poetry install

 Create a pyproject.toml file interactively. poetry init

-Install the packages inside the pyproject.toml file. poetry install

 Adding dependencies
 poetry add pendulum